 We celebrate Thanksgiving today, beginning with the Macy’s Parade, New York’s biggest event and the world’s biggest parade, with spectacular floats and displays to bring a smile to all age groups.
 We then feast on a traditional American Thanksgiving banquet at one of New York’s leading restaurants, with turkey and all the trimmings.
 For those who wish to walk off lunch, we will take an optional stroll through the brownstones of Brooklyn Heights and across the Brooklyn Bridge in the late afternoon.
 (B, L)

 Today we travel north by train to visit Philip Johnson’s stunning Glasshouse in the town of New Canaan, Connecticut.
 Actually, an estate comprising several buildings, this iconic example of 20th-century architecture was created between 1949 and the 1980s.
-Johnson is a key figure in American architecture.
+Johnson is a key figure in American architecture, and a visit to his estate is a great day trip to break up our stay in New York.
 We stop for a lunch break in New Canaan before returning to New York, where the Black Friday sales are in full swing!
-This evening we return to the Lincoln Center for an evening of contemporary or classical dance.
+We return to the Lincoln Center for an evening with the New York Philharmonic performing Handel’s Water Music, the perfect celebratory music to accompany the holiday season.
 (B)

 Saturday November 24: Soho to Chelsea – Jazz

 We continue our exploration of New York’s neighbourhoods with a coach and walking tour of historic Soho, Washington Square and the Flatiron District, renowned for their boutique shopping, bohemian culture and fine food.
-In Chelsea, we visit the newly re-opened Whitney Museum of American Art, and stroll the High Line.
-This evening we enjoy a performance at Jazz the Lincoln Center in their magnificent auditorium overlooking Central Park.
+In Chelsea, we visit the newly re-opened Whitney Museum of American Art, and stroll the High Line, a beautiful urban park situated on a former elevated rail line through the chic Chelsea and Meatpacking districts.
+This evening we enjoy a performance at Jazz at Lincoln Center in their magnificent auditorium overlooking Central Park.
+Their program will be released in September.
 (B)

-Performance details Venue: Appel Room, Jazz at Lincoln Center Program: to be announced September 2018 Performers: to be announced September 2018
+Performance details Venue: Jazz at Lincoln Center Program: To be announced September 2018 Performers: To be announced September 2018

 Sunday November 25: Frick Collection – Broadway Play

 For early risers, there is the chance to witness a gospel church service in the Harlem neighbourhood and tour some of the sights in northern Manhattan.
-This morning we visit the Frick Collection, one of the world’s finest house museums.
+Later in the morning, we visit the Frick Collection, one of the world’s finest house museums.
 In his lifetime Pennsylvania entrepreneur Henry Clay Frick assembled a collection of European Old Masters’ paintings, furniture and decorative arts of the very highest quality, today displayed in his former Fifth Avenue mansion.
-After lunch, we return to Broadway this afternoon for a matinee performance of a stage play, selected from the 2018-19 season.
+After lunch, we return to Broadway this afternoon for a matinee performance of a stage play, selected from the best of the 2018-19 season.
+The late afternoon and evening is free.
 (B)

 Monday November 26: Museum of Modern Art